thomhines/interactive-media-i/Day 10.md

 ---------------------------------------

 ### Housekeeping
-Explain that all testing should be done in browsers, not in Preview mode of Coda
+Explain that all testing should be done in browsers, not in Preview mode of Coda or Live View in Brackets

+### Finish Project 1 Presentations

 ### Discuss Web Site Usability